-ELL BEGINNER COMMUNICATIONS - ENGLISH (XAT--00---EN)
+ELL BEGINNER COMMUNICATIONS - ENGLISH

 This course is designed to introduce ELL students to the four main English language skills of reading, writing, listening, and speaking.
 It also encourages the viewing and representation of materials.
-The course focuses on developing strategies needed to read, write, and extract information successfully in English.
+The course focuses on developing strategies needed to read, write and extract information successfully in English.

-ELL BEGINNER COMMUNICATIONS - SOCIAL STUDIES (XAT--00---SS)
+ELL BEGINNER COMMUNICATIONS - SOCIAL STUDIES

 This course is designed to introduce ELL students to the skills required for success in Social Studies.
-It is designed to extend a student's ability to use various learning strategies to meet the learning outcomes and core competencies in Social Studies courses.
+It is designed to extend a student's ability to use various learning strategies in order to meet the learning outcomes and core competencies in Social Studies courses.
 Skills include historical perspective, historical significance, continuity & change, primary sources, and cause & consequence.
 All content will be adapted to the appropriate ELL level for students.

-ELL BEGINNER COMMUNICATIONS - SCIENCE (XAT--09---SC)
+ELL BEGINNER COMMUNICATIONS - SCIENCE